 The European Union is often considered a minor actor in security affairs.

 This is especially true in Asia, a region of primary economic importance for the Union but where it plays a very limited role.

 However, this is actually greater than it may seem: several European states are important arms suppliers for Asian countries; but this is mainly the result of their own initiatives rather than of a unified and coherent EU-level strategy.

 Still, Europeans are contributing to region’s evolving security dynamics, and this will inevitably have political repercussions.

-Read more about this topic in my article (only for Geopolitical Monitor subscribers).
+Read more about this topic in my article on Geopolitical Monitor (subscription required).

 Photo credits: Max Pfandls, Flickr, modified